ADMISSIONS OVERVIEW - pa plv

 Applications are carefully reviewed by the Admission Committee utilizing a holistic approach which considers qualitative and quantitative factors to ensure that we are fulfilling the mission of the program.
 This multifaceted process focuses on academic credentials as well as prior experience, service history, aspirations and interpersonal skills.
 Those individuals that the Admissions Committee believe possess the quantitative and qualitative attributes that best align with the program’s academic criteria and mission will be selected for an interview and final consideration for admission.
 Due to the volume of candidates, not all qualified candidates are guaranteed an interview.
 Applications are reviewed and admission decisions for seats in the cohort are filled on a rolling basis during the CASPA cycle until are seats are filled.

 Applications will not be considered and interviews will not be granted until prerequisites have been completed with exception of the baccalaureate degree requirement.
 All candidates must have a completed baccalaureate from a United States or Canadian accredited institution of higher learning.
-The baccalaureate degree must be completed by June of the year of planned enrollment.
+The baccalaureate degree must be completed by June 30th of the year of planned enrollment.

 All candidates will be required to apply through CASPA (Centralized Application Service for Physician Assistants).
-Prerequisites must be submitted into CASPA and CASPA e-submission must be completed by January 15th, of the year of planned enrollment.
+Prerequisites must be submitted into CASPA and CASPA e-submission must be completed by June 30th, of the year of planned enrollment.